jmhammond/math-courses/content/archives.md

 ---
-title: "Archive"
+title: "Courses"
 layout: "archives"
-url: "/archives/"
+url: "/courses/"
-summary: archives
+summary: Each of the courses available for viewing
 ---